Ensono/amido.github.io/docs/workloads/common/data/pysparkle/pysparkle_quickstart.md

 Spark runs on Java 8/11/17, Java 8 prior to version 8u362 support is deprecated as of Spark 3.4.0.
 For details see: [Spark Documentation](https://spark.apache.org/docs/latest/).

-## Local execution

-The current setup of PySparkle doesn't include the required libraries to connect to Azure Data Lake Storage (they are pre-installed and configured in Azure Databricks environment).
-To run the application locally, appropriate jar files would have to be included in the Spark session (`spark.jars.packages` configuration parameter).

 ## Azure Data Factory setup

 Example setup for running PySparkle from ADF.